IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ![Upload an architecture](../images/replace-from-offline.png)

-Clicking Next will open a file finder, whereby you can locate the local folder with the updated offline architecture.
-You will then be presented with a list of all of the artifact instances available in the offline architecture.
+Clicking Next will open a file finder, whereby you can locate the local *folder* with the updated offline architecture.
+(If you are provided an archive file and you want to do this upload, first unzip the archive file to a known directory and then point to that directory/folder when prompted by the upload dialog.)

+You will be presented with a list of all of the artifact instances available in the offline architecture.
 You can then select those instances that are to replace their counterpart in (or just add to) the online architecture instance.   **Note - this will overwrite any elements in the online architecture with the content  selected or included via the selection from the offline source.
 You  need to be careful and very aware of team collaboration activity if working offline on an architecture in which there are multiple collaborating authors.** (Thus the default from the Add Architecture tile is to only support uploading to a new architecture.
 Choosing to upload a new architecture allows you to selectively copy-and-paste into the shared collaborative *master* architecture.)

 ([Back to Top and TOC](#ibm-it-architect-assistant-user-guide))